Administrative Assistant: Job Description

 - Energy, initiative, stamina, follow-through, precision, tact, discretion, good-will, a sense of humor, and commitment to collegiality

-- Genuine interest in scholarly communication
+- Genuine interest in Diversity programs and initiatives

 Helpful attention to the need to maintain and improve the efficiency of day-to-day operations in the Foundation's offices is expected of all program staff members.
 More generally, the Foundation expects of all its employees a broad awareness of events and problems in the world at large and an appreciation of its mission, in relation to that larger social context.